-Do you want the installation script to set the owner and group for all the files in the GemStone distribution?
+Set the owner and group for all the files in the distribution?

 If you answer yes, the script will prompt you for the owner and group you want to use.
 Refer to Chapter 1 of the System Administration Guide for more information about setting owner and group permissions.